xcalts/scopez/README.md

   -exclude-file     List of targets to exclude from analysis (file).

 OUTPUT:
   -json       Write output in JSON lines format.
   -table      Write output in Table format.
+  -visualize  Visualize output as a network graph image.
+Specify the filename

 TWEAK:
   -threads  The max number of worker threads.